mhorpheus/test/DFIR-Hotline.md

 	- If incident needs to be handed over to another Geography, proceed with steps discussed in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
 4.	**Notify Leads?
 (TO BE DISCUSSED)**
 5. Schedule a triage call at the discretion of the client.
 Include in the meeting invitation the client, requested client’s personnel, and X-Force IRIS consultants that will be attending the call.
+	- Current on-call should ensure that a consultant designated as Lead Consultant for this case is introduced to a customer, which can be done in a number of ways:
+		- on-call person sends Triage call invite, and then on call introduces Lead Consultant for this case,
+		- on-call person notified Client about designated Lead Consultant for this case, who then sets up Triage call and directly engage in work with Client.
 	- If the caller is an existing IRIS retainer client, ensure to follow the appropriate Service Level Agreement (SLA) for the respective Vision Retainer tiers.
 If SLA is not defined, default SLAa are:
 		- Legacy ERS subscriptions – 1 hour
 		- Vision Retainer Tier 2 and Tier 3 – 1 hour